Pectin, a type of fiber in the cell walls of plants, helps give plants their structure (

 There is some research showing that apple pectin may improve iron uptake.

-Menstruating women and anyone following a vegan or vegetarian diet are at a particularly high risk of iron deficiency.
+People who are menstruating and anyone following a vegan or vegetarian diet are at a particularly high risk of iron deficiency.
 Menstruation can trigger iron loss, while iron found in plant-based diets isn’t absorbed as well as iron from animal foods (

 Yet, research on apple pectin provides mixed results.

-Therefore, human research is needed.
+Therefore, research that includes humans is needed.

 Apple pectin may improve iron absorption, but results are mixed.
 Thus, more studies are necessary.